 As scary as those stats may seem, let them serve as motivation.
 Motivation to eliminate negative stigmas.
 Motivation to fund more research.
 Motivation to enhance access to care.
 Motivation to think about eating disorders differently.

-“Eating disorders are a serious mental illness, which requires us to think about them as we do other serious illnesses, like cancer or heart disease,” says Alyssa Kalata, Ph.D, clinical trainer for Veritas Collaborative.
+“Eating disorders are a serious mental illness, which requires us to think about them as we do other serious illnesses, like cancer or heart disease,” says Alyssa Kalata, Ph.D, center trainer for Veritas Collaborative.
 “When we treat an eating disorder aggressively and close to its point of onset – just as we do with other diseases – we’re able to experience positive outcomes more frequently.
 By adopting this mindset throughout communities of care, we could greatly impact mortality rates.”

 Dr. Kalata, who has worked with eating disorders patients for 10 years, trains others on Dialectical Behavioral Therapy, one of Veritas Collaborative’s core treatment modalities.
 She believes early intervention is the key to healing.